amarpan/how-to-write-a-README/README.md

 |            | Instructions |
 |------------|--------------|
-| Note:      | Use number lists as opposed to lengthy paragraphs to make sure this section is easily readable.
+| Note:      | Use numbered lists as opposed to lengthy paragraphs to make sure this section is easily readable.
 | Note:      | Put your links in more drop-down menus using `<details open>` and `<summary>`.
 | Note:      | Try to choose something simple and memorable when choosing your Heroku URL / link name.